Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

 ### `flatten`ing our input array

 The change we just made actually breaks our workflow!
-When you pass an array to the channel factory `Channel.of`, the entire array is treated as *a single element*!
+When you pass an array to the channel factory `Channel.of`, the entire array is treated as *a single element*.
 Instead, we want to split up the array and emit each element as a separate value in the queue channel.
 Nextflow has an operator for just this very thing: `flatten()`.

 ```groovy
 arr = [ 1, 2, 3 ]